Daily guide for projects#

 Does anyone plan to continue working on this project in the future?
 Perhaps a few students from the multiple groups would like to continue together?

-Which one of the 10 steps to modeling/research was hardest and why?
+Which of the steps to modeling/research was hardest and why?

 Based on your experience with the NMA project, what project would you most like to do next?
 Make up your own, or pick from the NMA projects (a different dataset or project template which you did not use).